realstoman/vuejs-tailwindcss-portfolio/README.md

 -   Coming Soon [I'll be doing a screencast](https://www.youtube.com/c/StomanStudio).
 Soon I'll be uploading a video to my YouTube channel where I'll be going through the process of creating this portoflio
 -   Illustrations from [unDraw](https://undraw.co) and [Freepik](https://freepik.com)
 -   Images from [Unsplash](https://unsplash.com)
+-   I'll be constantly updating this repo as I'll be adding more sections to it
+-   Feel free to use it as your own portfolio
 -   Contributions are welcome